Vocabulary

 Work & Careers · Setting boundaries at work

 I'd always been the person who said yes to everything.
-Extra reports, weekend calls, last-minute presentations—you name it, I took it on.
-But after six months of running on fumes, something had to give.
-In my next one-to-one, I was honest about what was happening.
-I needed to flag something important: I'd been taking on too much , and it was damaging the work that actually mattered.
-My manager lis
+After six months of feeling exhausted, I knew something had to change.
+In my next one-to-one, I needed to flag something important: I'd been taking on too much , and it was starting to affect the quality of my work.
+My manager listened.
+Going forward , we agreed to get clearer about my real priorities.
+I'd never known how to push back on reque

 Social & Culture · Talking about a turning point in your life

-Five years ago, I came to a crossroads in my life.
-I was stuck in a job I hated, and I knew something had to change.
-In hindsight , being made redundant turned out to be the best thing that could have happened to me, though at the time it felt like disaster.
+Five years ago, I came to a crossroads .
+I was stuck in a job I hated and knew something had to change.
+In hindsight , being made redundant was the best thing that could have happened — though at the time it felt like a disaster.
 I decided to take the plunge and apply for jobs overseas.
-That experience completely shaped my outlook on life and opened up possibilities I'
+Coming to terms with leaving my family behind wasn't easy.
+But living abroad opened my eyes to a compl

 Social & Culture · Talking about ambition and what drives you

 I've always been driven by a need to prove myself.
-When things get tough, I stay the course because my instinct tells me it's the right call.
-But lately I've started to wonder if I sometimes lose sight of what actually matters—my health, my relationships, the things you can't measure.
-I get so focused on trying to get ahead that I forget why I started in the first place.
-Success is really <mark da
+When things get tough, I stay the course — my instinct tells me it's the right thing to do.
+But lately I've started to wonder if I sometimes lose sight of what actually matters: my health, my relationships, the things you can't measure.
+I try to draw on what I've learned from past mistakes, so I don't repeat them.
+Success isn't just about reaching

 General · Talking about inequality and fairness

 I grew up in a neighbourhood where the barriers to opportunity were deep-rooted .
-The problems went far beyond individual effort—they were part of a systemic issue built into how things worked.
-I watched as policies perpetuate inequality instead of reducing it, because they simply refused to address the root causes of poverty and exclusion.
-Children from marginalised communities like mine were <ma
+The problems weren't just about individual effort — they were part of a systemic issue built into how things worked.
+I watched as policies perpetuated inequality instead of reducing it.
+Children from marginalised communities like mine were disproportionately affected when public services got cut — it meant less acces

 General · The economy: growth and opportunity

-I've been following economic reports closely, and things are looking more optimistic than I expected.
-After two tough years, consumer spending is picking up , and confidence among small business owners is clearly on the rise .
-Several sectors—renewable energy and biotechnology especially—are experiencing a genuine boom .
-Government incentives have clearly helped to drive growth in these areas, par
+After two tough years, things are looking more positive.
+Consumer spending is picking up , and confidence among small business owners is clearly on the rise .
+Several sectors — renewable energy especially — are experiencing a genuine boom .
+Government funding has helped to drive growth in these areas by supporting research and development.
+Companies willing to tap into new markets abroad have seen

 Work & Careers · Negotiating at work

-When I discovered that my project deadline had been moved forward by three weeks, I knew I had to push back .
-It wasn't that I was averse to pressure — I've actually thrived under tight deadlines for years.
-But this timeline was simply unrealistic.
-So I requested a meeting with my manager and spent the evening laying out my case carefully, gathering data and projections.
-'I want to flag up a few c
+When my project deadline was moved forward by three weeks, I knew I had to push back .
+It wasn't that I was averse to pressure — I'd worked under tight deadlines before.
+But this was simply not realistic.
+So I met with my manager and spent the evening laying out my case carefully, with data and projections.
+'I want to flag up a few concerns,' I said, explaining the resource gaps and risks.
+She lis

 Work & Careers · Talking to your employer about working from home